 Before you drive in Grenada, a local temporary driver’s license, based on a valid U.S. driver’s license and costing EC$30 (US$12), is highly recommended.
 In the event of an accident, not having a valid local driver’s license will result in a fine, regardless of who is at fault.
 Rental vehicle companies are available; most of them will assist in applying for temporary driver’s licenses.
 The adequacy of road signage varies, but is generally poor to nonexistent.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Grenada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Grenada’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

-This replaces the Country Specific Information for Grenada dated April 15, 2009 with changes to the sections on crime and special circumstances.
+This replaces the Country Specific Information for Grenada dated March 21, 2013 to update the section on Special Circumstances.